tellor-io/telliot-feeds/docs/getting-started.md

 ## Install Telliot Feeds

 *Optional*: Create and activate a [virtual environment](https://docs.python.org/3/library/venv.html).
+It doesn't matter where you create the virtual environment, but your home directory is fine.
 In this example, the virtual environment is located in a subfolder called `tenv`:

 === "Linux"